neilcaruana/.netcorereverseproxy/README.md

 * Asynchronous I/O: Leverages C#'s async/await for efficient network operations.

 ## Configuring Endpoints
 Listening endpoints can be configured through the appsettings.json file under the ReverseProxyEndpoints section.
-Each entry within this section represents a separate proxy endpoint configuration, including its own listening port, target host, and target port etc.
+Each entry within this section represents a separate proxy endpoint configuration, including its own listening port ranges, target host, and target port etc.

-Below is an example configuration for setting up multiple listening ports:
+Below is an example configuration for setting up multiple listening endpoints:

 ```
 {